nuonco/byoc/byoc-nuon/README.md

 * Update:resource_servers
 * Delete:resource_servers

+Type into the filter "actions" and select:
+* Create:actions
+* Read:actions
+* Update:actions
+* Delete:actions

 YOu will need to collect the following for inputs:

 - auth_issuer_url - This is the domain of your Auth0 tenant (e.g. `your-tenant-name.us.auth0.com` Do not include the https: or the trailing slash)